 pepper.
 Pepper, pepper, sweet mother of god black pepper.

 First up, if you use a whole chicken you wanna make sure you fist that bird lovingly and take out all its guts.
 We don’t want no chicken guts.
 Save ‘em if you like to use them for gizzard gravy or whatever, or toss them to your pets.
 Our cats always enjoyed gnawing on the guts.
 Blech.
-Also, if you use a frozen chicken THAW THAT BITCH THOROUGHLY BEFOREHAND.
+Also, if you use a frozen chicken THAW IT THOROUGHLY BEFOREHAND.

 Toss that chicken in the pot now.
 DO IT.